NCAR/gcmprocpy/docs/source/tiegcmpy/plot_functions.rst

 This function generates a contour plot of a variable against latitude and longitude.

-.. function:: plt_lat_lon(datasets, variable_name, time= None, mtime=None, level = None,  variable_unit = None, contour_intervals = None, contour_value = None, cmap_color = None, line_color = 'white', coastlines=False, nightshade=False, gm_equator=False, latitude_minimum = None, latitude_maximum = None, longitude_minimum = None, longitude_maximum = None, localtime_minimum = None, localtime_maximum = None )
+.. function:: plt_lat_lon(datasets, variable_name, time= None, mtime=None, level = None,  variable_unit = None, contour_intervals = 20, contour_value = None, symmetric_interval= False, cmap_color = None, line_color = 'white', coastlines=False, nightshade=False, gm_equator=False, latitude_minimum = None, latitude_maximum = None, longitude_minimum = None, longitude_maximum = None, localtime_minimum = None, localtime_maximum = None)

 Parameters:
     - datasets (xarray): The loaded dataset/s using xarray.
-    - variable_name (str): The name of the variable with latitude, longitude, ilev dimensions.
+    - variable_name (str): The name of the variable with latitude, longitude, and lev/ilev dimensions.
     - time (np.datetime64, optional): The selected time, e.g., '2022-01-01T12:00:00'.
     - mtime (array, optional): The selected time as a list, e.g., [1, 12, 0] for 1st day, 12 hours, 0 mins.
     - level (float, optional): The selected lev/ilev value.
     - variable_unit (str, optional): The desired unit of the variable.
     - contour_intervals (int, optional): The number of contour intervals.
 Defaults to 20.
     - contour_value (int, optional): The value between each contour interval.
+    - symmetric_interval (bool, optional): If True, the contour intervals will be symmetric around zero.
+Defaults to False.
-    - cmap_color (str, optional): The color map of the conutour.
-Defaults to 'viridis' for Density,'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
+    - cmap_color (str, optional): The color map of the contour.
+Defaults to 'viridis' for Density, 'inferno' for Temp, 'bwr' for Wind, 'viridis' for undefined.
-    - line_color (str, optional): The color for all lines in the on the plot.
+    - line_color (str, optional): The color for all lines in the plot.
 Defaults to 'white'.
     - coastlines (bool, optional): Shows coastlines on the plot.
 Defaults to False.
-    - nightshade (bool, optional): Shows nighshade on the plot.
+    - nightshade (bool, optional): Shows nightshade on the plot.
 Defaults to False.
-    - gm_equator (bool, optional): Shows geomagmetic equator on the plot.
+    - gm_equator (bool, optional): Shows geomagnetic equator on the plot.
 Defaults to False.
     - latitude_minimum (float, optional): Minimum latitude to slice plots.
 Defaults to -87.5.
     - latitude_maximum (float, optional): Maximum latitude to slice plots.
 Defaults to 87.5.
     - longitude_minimum (float, optional): Minimum longitude to slice plots.
 Defaults to -180.
     - longitude_maximum (float, optional): Maximum longitude to slice plots.
 Defaults to 175.
-    - localtime_minimum (float, optional): Minimum localtime to slice plots.
+    - localtime_minimum (float, optional): Minimum local time to slice plots.
+Defaults to None.
-    - localtime_maximum (float, optional): Maximum localtime to slice plots.
+    - localtime_maximum (float, optional): Maximum local time to slice plots.
+Defaults to None.

 Example:
     Load datasets and generate a Latitude vs Longitude contour plot.